AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/03 - Security & Compliance Policies.md

 3. **FIDO2 Security Keys (Optional)**
    Although not used in this project setup, physical FIDO2 security keys (e.g., YubiKey USB devices) can also be registered and used for authentication in Microsoft Entra ID.
    These hardware keys provide a high level of security and are commonly used in enterprise environments.

-   ### Notes
+> **Note:**

-- This setup demonstrates a passwordless and strong MFA implementation using Microsoft Authenticator and Windows Hello, both of which support the FIDO2 standard.
+> This setup demonstrates a passwordless and strong MFA implementation using Microsoft Authenticator and Windows Hello, both of which support the FIDO2 standard.
-- For full hardware-based passwordless authentication, organizations typically deploy physical FIDO2 keys like YubiKey.
+> For full hardware-based passwordless authentication, organizations typically deploy physical FIDO2 keys like YubiKey.

 ---

 ## 🔐 Multi-Factor Authentication (MFA) – Recommended Methods

 ### Microsoft Authenticator – Recommended Settings

 | Setting                                            | Recommended Value       | Description                                                                                   |
 |----------------------------------------------------|--------------------------|-----------------------------------------------------------------------------------------------|